pausabe/cpl-app/wiki.md

     3. Make the changes in the database
     4. Upload the database changes in the Deploy website

-- Update only code changes -> Use Expo build and upload the build to the stores
+- Update only code changes (SDK upgrades not included) -> Use Expo build and upload the build to the stores
     1. Make the code changes
     2. Make sure that we have the correct database under /cpl-app/src/Assets/db/ (it must be the one used to publish the current version)
     3. Change the version number X.X.(X+1) in app.json